Fall of Constantinople: Aftermath

 With the capture of Constantinople, Mehmed II had acquired the future capital of his kingdom, albeit one in decline due to years of war.
 The loss of the city was a crippling blow to Christendom, and it exposed the Christian West to a vigorous and aggressive foe in the East.
 The Christian reconquest of Constantinople remained a goal in Western Europe for many years after its fall to the Ottoman Empire.
 Rumours of Constantine XI's survival and subsequent rescue by an angel led many to hope that the city would one day return to Christian hands.
 Pope Nicholas V called for an immediate counter-attack in the form of a crusade, however no European powers wished to participate, and the Pope resorted to sending a small fleet of 10 ships to defend the city.
 The short lived Crusade immediately came to an end and as Western Europe entered the 16th century, the age of Crusading began to come to an end.

 For some time Greek scholars had gone to Italian city-states, a cultural exchange begun in 1396 by Coluccio Salutati, chancellor of Florence, who had invited Manuel Chrysoloras, to lecture at the University of Florence.
 After the conquest many Greeks, such as John Argyropoulos and Constantine Lascaris, fled the city and found refuge in the Latin West, bringing with them knowledge and documents from the Greco-Roman tradition to Italy and other regions that further propelled the Renaissance.
 Those Greeks who stayed behind in Constantinople mostly lived in the Phanar and Galata districts of the city.
 The Phanariotes, as they were called, provided many capable advisers to the Ottoman rulers.

-A severed head that was claimed to belong to Byzantine Emperor Constantine XI Palaiologos was found and presented to Mehmed and nailed onto a column.
+A severed head that was claimed to belong to Constantine was found and presented to Mehmed and nailed onto a column.
 While standing before the head, the sultan in his speech said:

-Mehmed then ordered the severed head be skinned, stuffed with bran, and “sent as a symbol of victory to the governors of Persia and Arabia”, in order to remind them that "it was a Turk who did what for centuries they could not."

 The news spread rapidly across the Islamic world.
-In Egypt “good tidings were proclaimed, and Cairo decorated” to celebrate “this greatest of conquests.”
-The Sharif of Mecca wrote to Mehmed, calling the Sultan “the one who has aided Islam and the Muslims, the Sultan of all kings and sultans,”.
-The fact that Constantinople, which was long “known for being indomitable in the eyes of all,” as the Sharif of Mecca said, had fallen and that the Prophet Muhammad's prophecy came true shocked the Islamic world and filled it with a great jubilation and rapture.
+In Egypt "good tidings were proclaimed, and Cairo decorated" to celebrate "this greatest of conquests."
+The Sharif of Mecca wrote to Mehmed, calling the Sultan "the one who has aided Islam and the Muslims, the Sultan of all kings and sultans".
+The fact that Constantinople, which was long "known for being indomitable in the eyes of all," as the Sharif of Mecca said, had fallen and that the Prophet Muhammad's prophecy came true shocked the Islamic world and filled it with a great jubilation and rapture.